carloso0114/leaderboard-Js/README.md

 # Leaderboard

-> The basic structure of the project.
+> The basic structure of the project plus api consuming, sending and getting data.

 ![screenshot](./app_screenshot.png)